-A: The simple answer to the question is “yes.”
-But the simple answer does not adequately provide an explanation nor an understanding of the question.
-To achieve an explanation and understanding, it is helpful to rephrase the question: Does “Intellectual Property” allow a private company to own the seed created?
-Beginning in the early 1900s scientists began to understand the process of developing hybrid plants.
-Scientists learned to develop two in-bred parent lines that when crossed produced...
+A: The simple answer to the question is yes.
+But the simple answer does not adequately provide an explanation or an understanding of the question.
+To achieve an explanation and understanding, it is helpful to rephrase the question: Does “intellectual property” allow a private company to own the seed created?
+Beginning in the early 1900s, scientists began to understand the process of developing hybrid plants.
+Scientists learned to develop two inbred parent lines that, when crossed, produced hybrid...
 Continue Reading

 Posted On: Tuesday, 6/25/2013 1:27 pm